google/or-tools/ortools/sat/doc/reference.md

 tuple_list.

 Args:
   variables: A list of variables.
   tuples_list: A list of admissible tuples.
-Each tuple must have the same length as the variables, and the ith value of a tuple corresponds to the ith variable.
+Each tuple must have the same
+    length as the variables, and the ith value of a tuple corresponds to the ith variable.

 Returns:
   An instance of the Constraint class.

 Raises:
-    TypeError: If a tuple does not have the same size as the list of variables.
+  TypeError: If a tuple does not have the same size as the list of
+      variables.
   ValueError: If the array of variables is empty.

-<h3 id="ortools.sat.python.cp_model.CpModel.AddForbiddenAssignments">AddForbiddenAssignments</h3>
+### AddForbiddenAssignments
 ```python
 CpModel.AddForbiddenAssignments(self, variables, tuples_list)
 ```